-Heavenly Father, thank You for Your word of truth and the many things I can learn from questioning my own actions, attitudes, moods and motives.
-Thank You for this passage in first John that has caused me to reflect on the way that I treat my brothers and sisters in Christ, and may I grow more like Jesus day by day.
-Thank You for all Your goodness in providing all I need for life and godliness, but keep me from holding on too tightly to my possessions.
-Help me to be wise and prudent in the way I use my resources and generous towards others when I see a need.
-Search my inner thoughts I pray and if there is anything in me that causes you pain, I pray that You would bring it to my attention and help me grow in wisdom and love - this I ask in Jesus' name AMEN.
+Heavenly Father, thank You for Your Word of truth and the many things I can learn from questioning my own actions, attitudes, moods, and motives.
+Thank You for this passage in first John that has caused me to reflect on the way that I treat my brothers and sisters in Christ.
+Help me to be wise and prudent in the way I use my resources and generous toward others when I see a need.
+May I always show the love of God to those in need, to Your glory.
+In Jesus' name, AMEN.

 Never miss a post